-Have you ever missed a comment in a conversation and wondered how did your discussion progress to that conclusion?
-What do you do?
-Do you not think back through the process of reasoning?
-What if your reasoning was faulty or incomplete, but you did not know it?
-Such is true with the misinterpretation of Scripture and following after of false doctrine.
-We may think that we understand, but if we do not understand from which the Scriptures conclude, our understanding will be somewhat flawed or may be completely flawed.
+Have you ever missed part of a conversation and wondered how the discussion progressed to the conclusion?
+What did you do?
+Did you not think back through the process of reasoning?
+What happened if your reasoning was faulty or incomplete, but you did not know it?
+Such is true with the misinterpretation of Scripture and following after a false doctrine.
+We may think that we understand, but if we do not understand how the Scriptures conclude, our understanding will be somewhat flawed or may be completely flawed.

-Here is another example of a misunderstood scripture and a text of great meaning: “Now to the one working, the wages are not counted according to grace but according to debt.
-Yet, to the one not working, but believing on the justifying of the ungodly, his faith is counted for righteousness” (Romans 4:4-5).
-Essentially, we are saved and made right before by faith and not by our own working.
-Otherwise, the one working and expecting wages sees his salvation as God’s debt to oneself.
+An example of a misunderstood scripture and a text of great meaning: “Now to the one working, the wages are not counted according to grace but according to debt, but to the one not working but believing on the justifying of the undevoted, his faith is counted for righteousness” (Rom 4:4–5).
+Essentially, believers are saved and made right before by faith and not by their own working.
+Otherwise, the one working and expecting wages sees his salvation as God giving what is owed to the worker.

 “What then shall we say that Abraham our father has found according to the flesh?
 For if Abraham was justified out of works, he has a boast, but not to God.
 For what does the Scripture say?
 ‘Abraham believed God, and it was counted to him unto righteousness.‘”